alchen1218/docs/pages/doc/maintenance_windows_managing.md

 2. Select the check boxes next to the maintenance windows to be closed.
 3. Click the **Close** button and confirm.

-To close a single maintenance window, click the ellipsis icon on the left of the window and click **Close**.
+To close a single maintenance window, click the ellipsis icon on the left of the window and click **Close** and confirm.

 ### Editing or Deleting a Maintenance Window